Hollande bids to use D-Day encounters for Ukraine thaw

 In an apparent signal of recognition, Russia's deputy foreign minister, Grigory Karasin, said Moscow's ambassador to Ukraine would attend Poroshenko's inauguration.

-Russian Foreign Minister Sergei Lavrov told reporters after meeting with his counterpart John Kerry on Thursday that the United States should press Poroshenko to stop violence and talk to separatists, Russian media reported.

-Earlier in the day, Lavrov said Russia wanted "Ukraine peaceful and stable for all those who live in Ukraine."
+"We want to see Ukraine peaceful and stable for all those who live in Ukraine ... for them to feel equal, respected and listened to, living in peace, being a bridge and not a pawn," Russian Foreign Minister Sergei Lavrov told reporters in Paris before talks with U.S. counterpart John Kerry.

-Putin did not rule out a first encounter with a pro-Western Ukrainian leader since Moscow annexed the Crimea in March.
+Putin did not rule out a first encounter with a pro-Western Ukrainian leader since Moscow's annexation of Ukraine's Crimea region in March.

 "You know, I don't plan to evade anyone," Putin told TF1 television on Wednesday when asked if he was willing to meet Poroshenko.
 "There will be other guests, and I'm not going to avoid any of them.
 I will talk with all of them."

-His relations with Ukraine, the European Union and the United States have been strained since pro-Western protesters pushed a Moscow-friendly Ukrainian president from power in February and Russia then annexed Crimea.
+His relations with Ukraine as well as with the European Union and the United States have been strained since pro-Western protesters pushed a Moscow-friendly Ukrainian president from power in February and Russia then annexed Crimea.

-Moscow has deployed tens of thousands of troops near the Ukrainian border, warning it could deploy them to protect Russian speakers as Ukraine's government has ignored Moscow's demand to end Kiev's military operation against the separatists.
+Moscow has deployed tens of thousands of troops near the Ukrainian border and warned it could send them in to protect Russian-speakers.
+Poroshenko and Ukraine's pro-Western government have ignored Moscow's demands for an end to Kiev's military operation against the separatists.

-(Additional reporting by Julien Ponthus and Roberta Rampton in Brussels, Elizabeth Pineau and Lesley Wroughton in Paris, Steve Gutterman in Moscow; writing by Mark John; Editing by Alexandria Sage and Grant McCool)
+(Additional reporting by Julien Ponthus and Roberta Rampton in Brussels, Lesley Wroughton in Paris; writing by Mark John; editing by Giles Elgood)